 It’s often said that an organisation’s workforce or ‘human capital’ is its greatest driving force, and therefore its greatest asset.
 However, another rule of thumb is that a workforce must function as a well-oiled machine, and in order to achieve this, careful analysis and maintenance is required.
 Get your FREE consultation This is where performance management comes in – one of the core responsibilities of any team leader, but now a stubborn challenge in this drastically unfamiliar world of COVID-19 and remote

-According to Acas (Advisory, Conciliation and Arbitration Service), one in ten employers believed their performance management processes were demotivating their employees.
+According to Acas (Advisory, Conciliation and Arbitration Service), one in ten employers believe their performance management processes were demotivating their employees.
 When an employee receives praise, feedback and constructive criticism, they are likely to be more motivated about their work.
 This is especially the case when they feel that their managers are helping them in the pursuit of their individual objectives and taking active steps to support their training and career progression goals.
 However, when handled incorrectly, it can negatively affect employees’

 Few things can be more exasperating for employers than dealing with persistently poor performance.
 It can seem like an uphill battle to get some employees up to the required standard.
 But employers should avoid falling in the trap of getting so frustrated they snap and dismiss an employee without having regard to the correct procedure.
 Can an employer dismiss an employee without giving previous warnings?
 The general rule is that employees should not be dismissed for performance reasons unless